Giebisch/ATPGameScraper/README.md

 # ATPGameScraper
-Python scraper for getting all games played by a specific ATP player or the top 50 Data is getting scraped from the Official Site of Men's Professional Tennis www.atptour.com
+Python scraper for getting all games played by a specific ATP player or the top 50 players

+Data is getting scraped from the Official Site of Men's Professional Tennis www.atptour.com

 # Installation